mlsteele/blog.milessteele.com/posts/2014-03-17-kerberos-ssh.md

 Remember to replace `username` with your athena username.

-That will enable you to ssh by running
+That will enable you to ssh by running:

     $ ssh athena